 He finished his drink and put the glass down.
 It was strong stuff.
-Dark spirals were forming under his eyelids, mad little whorls of intense black light that played havoc with his sense of balance.
+Dark spirals were forming under his eyelids, mad little whorls of intense black light playing havoc with his sense of balance.
 He knew he'd been hit good when he began to think something might be possible with this woman—a familiar false hope he associated with his frequent past failures.
 Life just didn't work that way.
 Shaking it off, he lay on his back and put an arm over his eyes.

 The booze affected her differently.
 She stood up and started traipsing around the room, doing a stumble-waltz to the scratchy, one-note tune of everything going wrong.

 The next thing he knew she was shaking him awake, wanting to tell him something.
 "I used to be a dancer," she said, sitting on the edge of the bed with a full glass.
 "Still am.
 In a pinch I can always shake my booty for five bills a night.
 The problem is, they're always changin' the beat.
 There's somethin' about changin' the beat that tears me apart."